Jalle19/simple-json-rpc-client/README.md

 simple-json-rpc-client
 ======================

 Simple JSON-RPC 2.0 client which utilizes Zend for HTTP functionality.
+It supports both standard requests and notifications, but not batch requests (mainly due to the single-threaded nature of PHP).

 ## Installation

-Install using Composer
+Install using Composer (the package is published on Packagist).

 ## Usage